top of page

 You can use Amber's Media Page if you'd like to share my information.
 It will be updated as more books will become available.

 Every writer is different.
-What works for her may not work for you, so do what works for you if you're a writer too.
-Amber talks about writing on Instagram and would love to be friends there.
+What works for me may not work for you, so do what works for you if you're a writer too.
+I talk about writing on Instagram and would love to be friends there.

-Like many writers, Amber used to dread the editing process but came to love it because it always made the stories better.
+Like many writers, I used to dread the editing process but came to love it because it always made the stories better.
 This is a process that cannot be skipped.
-One thing Amber learned is that when others edit the story, the writer can't allow their personal feelings to cloud their judgment.
+One thing I learned is that when others edit the story, the writer can't allow their personal feelings to cloud their judgment.
 It isn't personal when an editor says something needs to be fixed.
 It is only for the story's improvement.
-She has grown to love to hear other's feedback.
+I have grown to love to hear other's feedback, even if it isn't all that great, because I'm always learning.

-Amber has a flexible imagination, which has enabled her to write different stories back-to-back.
-She can write fantasy and turn around to write a thriller with a completely different feeling and tone to it.
-This has made her different from other writers, something she hated about herself for a while (being different), but grew to cherish as writing improved.
-Amber loves being different now.
+I have a flexible imagination, which has enabled me to write different stories back-to-back.
+I believe that's called diversity.
+I can write fantasy and turn around to write a thriller with a completely different feeling and tone to it.
+This has made me different from other writers, something I hated about myself for a while (you know, being different) but grew to cherish as writing improved.
+I love being different now.

-If you have any questions, please email Amber and tell her what's on your mind.
+If you have any questions, please email me and tell me what's on your mind.
 Thank you!

 Click the text ----->